kbsali/php-redmine-api/docs/migrate-to-nativecurlclient.md

 ### setImpersonateUser() to startImpersonateUser()

-If you are using the [Redmine user impersonation](https://www.redmine.org/projects/redmine/wiki/Rest_api#User-Impersonation) you have to change your code.
+If you are using the [Redmine user impersonation](https://www.redmine.org/projects/redmine/wiki/Rest_api#User-Impersonation) you have to change your code as follow :

 ```diff
 // impersonate the user `robin`